 If drugs and lifestyle changes don’t provide enough relief, neuromodulation, injections and ulcer cauterization are the next options.

 Neuromodulation passes electrical impulses into the nerves to help deal with pain.
 Botox injections may help with pain, but they may cause difficulty passing urine.
+Research published in 2022 showed an injection combination of heparin and lidocaine is effective for pain.
 Doctors may cauterize bladder ulcers and the procedure may provide relief for up to a year or more.

 Living with IC